Ahuge/Nuke-RemoveChannels/README.md

 <br>
 RemoveChannels allows you to delete or isolate channels by the result of a C++ regex_search.

+Supported Platforms:
+* Windows 7 and greater with Nuke 9.0

 Some help links for regex:

 *    https://en.wikipedia.org/wiki/Regular_expression